Augasty/Shards/README.md

 Need to implement a trigger for logging in an account from multiple place and updating same data from there concurrently.

-while changing a doc, update all it's parents and children.
+while changing a doc, update all it's parents and children. (use writebatch)